vserova/book/pages/ch_objmgr.md

 #### How to construct Seq\_id by accession?

-<span class="nctnt ncbi-class">CSeq\_id</span> class has constructor, accepting a string, which may contain a Bioseq accession, or accession and version separated with dot.
+`CSeq_id` class has constructor, accepting a string, which may contain a Bioseq accession, or accession and version separated with dot.
 If no version is provided, the Object Manager will try to find and fetch the latest one.

 #### What is the format of data CSeqVector returns?

-<span class="nctnt ncbi-func">GetSeqVector</span> method of <span class="nctnt ncbi-class">CBioseq\_Handle</span> has optional argument to select data coding.
+`GetSeqVector` method of `CBioseq_Handle` has optional argument to select data coding.
 One of the possible values for this argument is `CBioseq_Handle::eCoding_Iupac`.
 It forces the resulting Seq-vector to convert data to printable characters - either Iupac-na or Iupac-aa, depending on the sequence type.
-Gaps in the sequence are coded with special character, which can be received using <span class="nctnt ncbi-func">CSeqVector::GetGapChar</span>, for nucleotides in Iupac coding it will be 'N' character.
+Gaps in the sequence are coded with special character, which can be received using `CSeqVector::GetGapChar`, for nucleotides in Iupac coding it will be 'N' character.
 Note that when calculating the percentage of 'G' /'C' in a sequence you need to ignore gaps.

 #### What to pay attention to when processing cd-regions?

 When looking for cd-regions on a sequence, you get a set of features, which locations describe their position on the sequence.
 Please note, that these locations may, and do overlap, which makes calculating percentage of 'G'/'C' in the cd-regions much more difficult.
 To simplify this part of the task you can merge individual cd-region locations using [CSeq\_loc](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CSeq_loc) methods (do not forget to sort the Seq-locs for correct merging) and use the resulting Seq-loc to initialize a [Seq-vector](#seq-vector).
-To calculate percentage of 'G'/'C' for non-cdr parts of a sequence create a new Seq-loc with <span class="nctnt ncbi-class">CSeq\_loc</span>::<span class="nctnt ncbi-func">Subtract()</span> method.
+To calculate percentage of 'G'/'C' for non-cdr parts of a sequence create a new Seq-loc with `CSeq_loc`::`Subtract()` method.